Nix Corner, Wisconsin

 Nix Corner is an unincorporated community in the town of Clear Creek, Eau Claire County, Wisconsin, United States.

 History

-In 1871 Andrew Nix immigrated from Germany to Eau Claire County.
-Wisconsin.
+In 1871 Andrew Nix immigrated from Germany to Eau Claire County, Wisconsin.
 Finding very favorable conditions for starting a new life in America he wrote to encourage his half brother, John Hubert Nix, to also immigrate to America.
-John, and his wife, Anna Marie, followed Andrew in 1873.
-Both Andrew and John bought farm land in Eau Claire County next to each other.
-Being devout Catholics and having no church available to their vicinity.
-John built a church on his land near his home.
-The church attracted other Catholics living on the surrounding farms to Sunday services and John Nix's home became kind of the hub for what evolved into a scattered informal farm community.
-John's house, being at a cross roads, inspired the name for this community, "Nix Corners."
+John and his wife, Anna Marie, followed Andrew in 1873.
+Both Andrew and John bought farmland in Eau Claire County adjacent to each other.
+Being devout Catholics and having no church available to their vicinity, John built a church on his land near his home.
+The church attracted other Catholics living on the surrounding farms to Sunday services and John Nix' home became a hub for what evolved into a scattered informal farm community.
+John's house, being at a crossroads, inspired the name for this community, "Nix Corners."